normelius/reloc/README.md

 # Reloc
-## Observe that this is still under development and is being continuously updated.

 ## Features
 * Serves as a simple file transfer service between client and server.
 Initially designed for easy transfer of files to single-board computers, such as the Raspberry Pi.
-* Can be used both locally on the network or over the internet.
+* Can be used both locally on the network or externally over the internet.
+* CLI is available for easier transfer of files from the command prompt.

 ## Installation